cartalyst/cart/docs/usage/instances.md

 # Instances

 Cart supports multiple cart instances, so that you can have as many shopping carts on the same page as you want without any kind of conflict.

-Here are some examples on how it works
+Here are some examples on how it works.

 ## Creating a new Cart Instance